Atmospheric Sciences and Biogeochemical Cycles - Master Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose, a CV and a letter of recommendation when you apply to this programme.
+In addition to the documents mentioned under Step 2, you must also submit a 'Summary Sheet' (to be published here soon) when you apply for this programme.

 Full programme/course tuition fee: SEK 290 000